unpackdev/solgo/README.md

 List of the projects that use SolGo:

-- [Inspector](https://github.com/unpackdev/inspector): A tool for downloading, managing and inspecting smart contracts for Ethereum-based chains.
+- [Inspector](https://github.com/unpackdev/inspector) - Tool for downloading, managing and inspecting smart contracts for Ethereum-based chains.

 If you wish to add your repository to the list, make sure to submit new PR :)